/open · transparent metrics

 PostgreSQL + TimescaleDB

-Primary data store.
-TimescaleDB handles the time-series data from uptime checks without breaking a sweat.
+Primary store.
+TimescaleDB handles time-series data from uptime checks without breaking a sweat.

 Redis + Celery